Kemo321/Games/README.md

 - **Player**: Base class for all players.

 # UML Diagram
 The UML diagram, presented in the file `Structure.png`, illustrates the class structure in the Board Games project.
-The diagram includes details on:

-- Properties of each class.
-- Dependencies between classes.
-- Inheritance between classes.

-The diagram also shows which modules are used in each game (PigDices, War, Poker) and how these games utilize base classes and specific modules.

-All this information is graphically presented in the `Structure.png` file, making it easier to understand the structure and dependencies in the project.
 ![1](Structure.png)

 # Repository Structure